imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

-**Question:** for the following code, what will be returned for executing foo
+**问题:** for the following code, what will be returned for executing foo

     function foo(){
         function bar() {